Best High Volatility Slots

 The short version for people who like big swings

 High volatility slots go long stretches without paying much, then drop a big win that makes up for it.
 You might spin 50-100 times and get nothing meaningful.
 Then one bonus round hits for 500x or 5,000x your bet.
 That is the tradeoff: less frequent wins, but much larger ones when they land.
-Out of 335 slots in our database, 0 are rated high volatility (7+ on a 10-point scale).
+Out of 335 slots in our database, 276 are rated high volatility (4 or 5 on our 1–5 scale).

 The max win multiplier is what separates high vol from everything else.
 Low volatility caps out around 2,000x.
 High vol regularly offers 10,000x to 50,000x, and a few games push past 100,000x.
-Multiple providers offer high vol games.
-The average RTP across all high vol slots is 96.00%, which is close to the industry average.
+Pragmatic Play leads our database with 41 high vol games, followed by Hacksaw Gaming (37) and Nolimit City (31).
+The average RTP across all high vol slots is 95.90%, which is close to the industry average.
 Volatility does not mean lower RTP.

 Max Win Leaderboard